This was our 5th trip to NYC. The Big Apple. The city that never sleeps.

 Central Park is the perfect playground for children of all ages.
 They will never get bored with over 843 acres to run through.
-In winter you can ice-skate, have snowball fights and eat toffee apples (or as the Yanks call them, candied apples).
+In winter you can ice-skate, have snowball fights, eat toffee apples (or as the Yanks call them, candied apples) or take a Central Park Horse Ride.
 In summer it’s time for kite flying, boat races in the ponds or ball sports.
 You’ll also find Central Park Zoo within the park.

 4. Natural History Museum

 On the west side of Central Park is the American Museum of Natural History where lovers of the film, Night At The Museum, will find all they love and more.
 Make sure to plan your day in advance as the museum is so big that one day won’t cut it.
 Our favourite exhibits are the giant dinosaur bones, the life-size Blue Whale and, of course everyone’s favourite, the Easter Island head.